CLI Reference#

 jac build --client desktop

-# Build for Windows
+# Build on Windows for the windows binary

 jac build --client desktop --platform windows